mattia72/DRipGrepper/README.md

 - [x] show configured editors to open matching file on matching position
    - [x] on double click
    - [x] with menu / toolbar
-- [ ] run editor without showing *Open with...* dialog if only one editor is configured
 - [ ] separate editor for distinct extensions

 ### Configure Open with...